Stoneside Custom Drapery

 Cellular Shades

 Cellular shades (or ‘insulating shades’) are known as THE shade for climate control.
-Their unique design keeps temperature fluctuations at bay, making them a favorite in areas where seasonal changes bring about temperature swings.
+Their unique design keeps temperature fluctuations at bay, making them a favorite in areas with seasonal temperature swings.
 Low lows and high highs?
 Keep those outdoor temps where they belong with cellular shades.

 Shop Cellular Shades

 Love the idea of blinds but don’t love the material?
 You’re in luck.
-Transitional shades have a slatted look — but without the solid slats.
-Transitional shades are crafted from layered transparent fabric with darker cloth vanes, giving it a striped look without the solid slats that are featured in blinds.
+Zebra shades have a slatted look, but without the solid slats.
+Transitional shades are crafted from layered transparent fabric with darker cloth vanes, giving them a striped look without the solid slats found in blinds.
 You get just the right amount of light with transitional shades without losing your view.

-Transitional shades make a wonderful alternative to blinds.
-When it comes to their look, transitional shades offer a unique, “interior designer” feel because of the array of options for designs.
-Wavy lines, geometric shapes, or simple stripes give your home a pop of personality or a soft classic character.
+Zebra shades make a wonderful alternative to blinds.
+When it comes to their look, transitional shades offer a unique, “interior designer” feel thanks to the array of design options.
+Wavy lines, geometric shapes, or simple stripes give your home a pop of personality or a soft, classic character.

 Roman Shades